 What causes some oils to be expensive?

-Many reasons can be a factor to the price of an oil.
-Supply versus demand, how vigorous the process of extracting the oil from the element is, or even the fact that the element is hard to come by or only found in a small region on the world can play a role.
+Many reasons can be a factor in the price of oil.
+Supply versus demand, how vigorous the process of extracting the oil from the element is, or even the fact that the element is hard to come by or only found in a small region of the world can play a role.
 These factors non the less can make a 1/2 ounce bottle of oil cost well over $100 dollars, and that's a low number for some oils.
-For instance, neroli oil which is one of the popular essential oil within the perfume industry costs $227.08 for a half ounce bottle.
-You'd think it wouldn't be so expensive being that neroli comes from the orange tree, but it just is.
+For instance, neroli oil which is one of the popular essential oil within the perfume industry costs $227.08 for a half-ounce bottle.
+Neroli is truly an expensive oil even though it is produced from an orange tree.

-This is one example of an oil I've wanted to add to my collection, but found it to cost too much for me.
+I've wanted to add it to my collection but found it to cost too much for me.
 Besides, think about how long that 1/2 bottle would last.
-There are 295 drops in that size bottle, making each drop of oil cost approximately .77 cents each.
+There are 295 drops in that size bottle, making each drop of oil cost approximately .77 cents.
 Hence why people would be hesitant to invest in these expensive oils.

 One of the best things about essential oils is that one can be substituted for another.

-With no knowing every oil isn't the geared towards the average person's pockets, I've found 5 essential oils you can purchase that will help you with sleep, just as much as their more expensive counterparts.
+With no knowing every oil isn't geared towards the average person's pockets, I've found 5 essential oils you can purchase that will help you with sleep, just as much as their more expensive counterparts.
 The good thing here is that you also won't have to buy these in their smallest bottle size.
-These 5 oils are priced based on a 3.3 ounce bottle size.
+These 5 oils are priced based on 3.3-ounce bottle size.
 Giving you about 1,951 drops to work with.

 This is one of the best oils used the help with sleep as the oil includes natural sedatives.
-Though its not the only wood oil that can be used for sleep, its way cheaper than its other family member sandalwood.
+Though it is not the only wood oil that can be used for sleep, it is way cheaper than its other family member sandalwood.
 That one would cost you $386.36 for the same 3.3 oz. bottle.
 Both oils can be used for relaxation and sleep, while sandalwood is known more for reducing wakefulness during sleep.

 No other essential oil or fragrance for that matter is known as much as lavender.
-Every major home, beauty and wellness brand has a product featuring the aroma of lavender.
+Every major home, beauty, and wellness brand has a product featuring the aroma of lavender.
 Tide definitely has a lavender detergent currently on shelves.
-You would think that because its in such a high demand, the cost wouldn't be as reasonable as it is.
+You would think that because it is in such high demand, the cost wouldn't be as reasonable as it is.
 Hey, it is what it is...so get it while you can.
-Lavender is one of the ultimate relaxers and generally everyone says the same thing about it's smell.
-Hence why it was a no brain'er for big brands to include it in mainstream products.
-You'll find lavender to help with insomnia, depression, anxiety and even menstrual cramps.
+Lavender is one of the ultimate relaxers and generally everyone says the same thing about its smell.
+Hence why it was a no-brainer for big brands to include it in mainstream products.
+You'll find lavender to help with insomnia, depression, anxiety, and even menstrual cramps.

 For all of its benefits, geranium's price is a steal.
-There is scientific data indicating it being beneficial for many conditions.
-Anxiety, depression, pain management and infection to name a few.
+There is scientific data indicating it is beneficial for many conditions.
+Anxiety, depression, pain management, and infection to name a few.
 Essential oils that deal with anxiety and depression can directly affect a person's ability to sleep.
 Geranium is also a flower, so you'll enjoy the sweet smell it brings to the table.

 Aromatherapy is becoming more mainstream, even in hospital settings.
 A randomized clinical trial from NBCI showed that women in labor found that inhaling geranium essential oil had a calming affect and was able to reduce the anxiety associated with first-stage labor.